Anamikadze/DemocracyAndSocioEconomicStatus/README.md

 - Preprocessing the data: The code sets the 'countryname' column as the index of the merged DataFrame, filters out Turkey and Mongolia, and explores the data to get a sense of its structure.
 - Building new dataset: The code creates a new DataFrame and generates dependent, independent, and control variables to be used in future analyses.
 These variables include state employment, state assistance, democracy support, middle class, age, gender, expenditures, and more.
 - Creating interaction term: The code creates an interaction term between middle class and state employment, which can be used for regression analysis.
-- Saving the cleaned data: The cleaned and transformed dataset is saved as a CSV file (cleaned_dataset2006.csv) with the 'countryname' as the index label.
+- Saving the cleaned data: The cleaned and transformed dataset is saved as a CSV file [Cleaned Dataset 2006](cleaned_dataset2006.csv) with the 'countryname' as the index label.

-[MapOfStateEmployement_2006.py](./MapOfStateEmployement_2006.py): This code analyzes and visualizes employment, state assistance, and middle-class employment trends in post-communist countries using the LITS2006 dataset.
+[StateEmploymentAndAssistance2006.py](./StateEmploymentAndAssistance2006.py): This code analyzes and visualizes employment, state assistance, and middle-class employment trends in post-communist countries using the LITS2006 dataset.

 The code performs the following tasks:

 - Imports the necessary libraries, including numpy, pandas, seaborn, and matplotlib.
 - Loads the dataset, capitalize country names, and correct specific country names using a replacement dictionary.
-- Calculates the share of public employment per country, and save the result as a CSV file.
+- Calculates the share of public employment per country, and save the result as a CSV file, [state_employment_perc.csv](state_employment_perc.csv)
 - Calculates the average percentage of public employment in democratic and non-democratic countries, and create a bar chart to visualize the comparison.
-- Calculates the percentage of the sample that depends on state-provided assistance, and save the result as a CSV file.
+- Calculates the percentage of the sample that depends on state-provided assistance, and save the result as a CSV file, [state_assistance_perc.csv](state_assistance_perc.csv)
 - Creates a scatter plot to visualize the relationship between state employment share and state assistance share in post-communist Europe and calculates the share of public employment in the middle class for each country, and compare the average share between democratic and non-democratic countries.

 [MapOfStateEmployement_2006.py](./MapOfStateEmployement_2006.py) and [MapOfStateAssistance2006.py](./MapOfStateAssistance2006.py): Two Python scripts that visualize the share of state-provided assistance and public employment in post-communist countries in Europe and Central Asia.
 The data is represented using heatmaps based on geographical boundaries of the countries.
 The heatmaps are generated using the GeoPandas, Pandas, and Matplotlib libraries.